codio/site/source/docs/ide/features/inline-preview.html.markdown

 You can also preview static content on your mobile device easily using 'Project>QR Code for Preview URL' to generate a QR code you can scan with a QR Reader on your device.

 ###Dynamic content
-To access files or services that are executed on the server (PHP, Ruby, Node etc.), you need to use the rightmost menu option.
-You can access your server side application in one of two ways
+To access files or services that are executed on the server (PHP, Ruby, Node etc.), you need to use the right-most menu option.
+You can access your server side application in one of two ways:

 - `word1-word2.codio.io:port` specify the port in the normal way
 - `word1-word2-port.codio.io` to access over port 80, which is useful if your corporate firewall blocks ports other than 80 and 443.